Dutch sound alarm about possible risks of e-cigarettes

 Smoking tobacco causes lung cancer and other chronic respiratory diseases and is a major contributor to cardiovascular disease, the world's number one killer.

-Tobacco has an annual death toll of 6 million people, and the World Health Organisation says that could exceed 8 million by 2030 unless something urgent is done to stop people smoking.
+Tobacco has an annual death toll of 6 million people, and the World Health Organization says that could exceed 8 million by 2030 unless something urgent is done to stop people smoking.

 All the top tobacco companies are investing in e-cigarettes, which some analysts have predicted may outsell conventional cigarettes in 10 years.